Updated: Nov 1, 2021

 Communication Skills are an inevitable part of a professional and a must-do for an organization.
-There are various methodologies, systems, definitions, and explanations of Communication Skills are written in different books, blogs or tabloids.
-Many experts of Communication Skills are sharing their videos on YouTube, Facebook, Instagram, and all other Video Platforms.
+There are various methodologies, systems, definitions, and explanations of Communication Skills are written in different books, blogs, or tabloids.
+Many experts in Communication Skills are sharing their videos on YouTube, Facebook, Instagram, and all other Video Platforms.

 Most of them are usually talking about the Importance of Communication Skills, Communication Barriers, Communication Flow Charts, and LSRW.
 Some experts have gone one mile extra by using anecdotes and examples.
 But no one is talking about important features, which cover the whole Communication process as omnipresent, yet we don’t feel an imminent need for them.

 LSRW is all about Listening, Speaking, Reading, and Writing.
 But what makes it more effective is understanding what, how, and why.
 Let me elaborate on this in a very manner.
 After a long experience of various communication processes at various organizations, I have come to a conclusion that the following 4 Features are most important in a communication process;

 This feature talks about the acceptance of the reader or listener.
 Many of the communications are neglected because the listener or reader does not intend to.
 All human beings have a perception of every subject and they possess a part of information already with different facts and figures.
 Most of the time, People in Senior Management usually reflect this in their behavior.
 Let us take an example of someone’s religious belief or political belief.
 People in deep rural areas still believe in curing the maladies with a religious touch although Medical Science is improving day by day.

 A fact that has been inserted in a mind of a human being during growing up, becomes the psychological truth.
 This is very dangerous and fatal when practiced meticulously.
 As an effective communicator, approaching the Psychological Truth is extensive and influential.